Ninja-Vikash/Docs.dev/docs/git/README.md

 ![branch flow](images/gitBranchFlow.png)

 **Work is not over yet** 😉<br/>
-You have just pushed changes to new branch ( eg. `new-feature` ), It doest not mean all the changes will reflect to `main` branch.
+You have just pushed changes to new branch ( eg. `new-feature` ), It does not mean all the changes will reflect to `main` branch.

 What!<br/>
 — "*Is there any bug?*" 🥲